qujohn314/MIT-RSS-2022-Final_Challenge/README.md

 <!-- <img src="media/final_race.PNG" width="300" /> -->
 <img src="media/city_driving.png" width="400" />

-The Em-tire, in their infinite wisdom and with their love of buzz words, has already created a ~ machine learning ~ based stop sign detector for you!
+The Em-tire, in their infinite wisdom and with their love of buzz words, has already created a ~ machine learning ~ based stop sign detector for you (located in /city_driving)!
 It not only tells you if there's a stop sign, but where in your image the stop sign is (nifty!).
 If you don't use it, the Em-tire will be mad that their hard work went to waste, but you are free to modify the code for the detector and add higher level logic to take advantage of it.

 Of course, you are to avoid crashing into buildings as well.
 Somewhere in the city there is also a car wash; you've heard that going through the car wash might save you some time (and provide a bonus as the Em-tire values cleanliness), though it seems that your car's LIDAR will not work inside...